Overview

 Impact

 Pipeline runtime: 1 day → 20 minutes.
 What used to crash my laptop now runs reliably every morning.
-100+ dbt models serve 4 international markets (UK, DE, IT, JP), with ~50 stakeholders consuming Tableau reports built on this foundation.
+100+ dbt models serve 4 international markets (UK, DE, IT, JP), enabling ~50 stakeholders across the business to self-serve analytics through Tableau.

 Architecture at a Glance